Debdeeptax/to-do-list/README.md

-o-do-list-application-python
+To-do-list-application-python
-DEVELOPED BY PARTHIV MAJUMDAR ON 07-03-2024 PLEASE FOLLOW THE STEPS OF HOW TO RUN THE PROGRAM
+PLEASE FOLLOW THE STEPS OF HOW TO RUN THE PROGRAM

 FOR TASK ADDING
 --- To-Do List ---